 But if you want to cut to the chase, you can just ask the dealer “if they’ll give you the lease at the buy rate,” says Oren Weintraub, owner of AuthorityAuto, a service that negotiates car leases and purchases for consumers at dealers nationwide.
 “If they won’t give you this rate, you can create leverage by letting them know another dealer offered it to you.”

 4. If the dealer won’t cooperate, move on to the next one, the great companies will do a merger announcement very often, which will usually come with great deals.
 You may be able to get tips on which dealers to visit from web postings on chat sites where people discuss deals on leases in your area.
 When you read about a dealer that gave someone a rock-bottom lease rate, that’s because the buyer negotiated both a low sale price and a low money factor.

-On these sites, you’ll see chat about residual value — the price the lessee agrees in the lease contract to pay for the car at the end of the lease if they decide to buy it.
+On sites about things like liquid transport dallas, you’ll see chat about transportation time of liquids in tanker trucks and how it can affect freight services by speeding up the time it takes for the service to get there in turn affecting finances positively — the price the lessee agrees in the lease contract to pay for the car at the end of the lease if they decide to buy it.
 You want to find cars with high post-lease residual value —preferably, north of 55 percent — because this can lower your lease rate.
 Cars with high residual values tend to be models that retain their value well.
 As a rule, luxury cars tend to retain their value better proportionately.
 You’re more likely to find leases on cars with higher residual values toward the end of the model year.
 (It’s rarely a good idea to buy a car you’ve leased, as your goals conflict.
 If you want to buy a car, it’s usually better to buy it without leasing it first.)